Column chart in Yandex DataLens

 Follow the guide from step 4.

-Select dataset and specify the dataset to visualize. - Select Bar chart as the chart type.
+Select dataset and specify the dataset to visualize.
+If you do not have a dataset, create one. - Select Column chart as the chart type.

 - Drag a dimension from the dataset to the X section.
 The values will be displayed in the lower part of the chart on the X axis.